-This Al Gore-supported project uses AI to track the world’s emissions in near real-time
+This Al Gore-supported project uses AI to track the world’s emissions in near real time

 “The time lag in current data makes it often non-actionable,” says Gore, who has been helping structure the project to have the maximum impact on the climate crisis and enlisting partners for financial and strategic support.
 “To draw an analogy, if you start your contact tracing for COVID-19 two weeks after the person knows he’s infected, it’s just not very actionable.
 But having near real-time data means that there will be, for the first time, accountability.
 We intend to trace all significant manmade greenhouse gas emissions, assign responsibility for them, and show multiple audiences—governments, NGOs, businesses, investors, activists, and others—exactly where the emissions are coming from in a timeframe that makes them actionable and holds the emitters accountable.”

 At a power plant, for example, it’s possible to use artificial intelligence and machine learning to correlate satellite images showing from cooling vents with the weather and past emissions rates to estimate how much CO2 a power plant is currently pumping into the air.
 Satellite images that were previously used to track illegal fishing vessels can now be used to track emissions from ships.
 Each group in the coalition is working on specific sources of emissions from a sector like agriculture or the oil and gas industry.
-“There’s been so much progress in machine learning, artificial intelligence, and remote sensing technologies in recent years,” says McCormick.
+“There’s been so much progress in machine learning, artificial intelligence, and remote-sensing technologies in recent years,” says McCormick.
 “The key breakthrough here is we’re putting them all together.”

 WattTime and another group, the U.K.-based Climate Tracker, first began to use AI to track power plant emissions through a $1.7 million grant from Google.org’s AI Impact Challenge last year.
 Separately, Gore was searching for better ways to track emissions as countries work to meet the goals of the Paris climate agreement.
 Gore and McCormick started talking about how to expand the project to every sector.